Jared-Hall/Britecore-EngineeringProject/README.md

 * Knockout JS
 * AWS Elastic Beanstalk
 * Python 3.5

-## Interesting Details
+* Linux
+* Git/Github

+## Requested features met
+* *Open Source:* All of the technologies used in the project with the exception of Amazon's Cloud platform are open source technologies.

+* *Decoupled Backend:* The SPA front-end is completly decoupled from the cloud server backend. communication is done via a ReST API over AJAX.

+* *Test Suites with Continuous Integration:* I included a small automated testing suite.
+Continous integration is handled via a git hook to AWS elastic beanstalk.

+* *Automated Deployment:* Deployment and continuous integration are handled via a git hook from elastic beanstalk.
+So everytime there is an update to the software that is commited to the master branch the cloud service automatically updates and redeploys.
+Deployment to the cloud platform is handled via AWS ebcli -also automated.

+* *Usable, Responsive Interface:* This project features an SPA that feels like a native application.
+It pre renders all of the "pages" you can go to and simply fills in the approprient containers based on the current navagational context.
+This results a a very fast UI.
+The only noticable latency in the UI occures when database operations happen, as one would expect.

+* *MVVM Frontend:* The front-end of the web page was designed with the Model-View-ViewModel design pattern in mind.
+Every element of the page has some interaction with the viewmodel as represented by the numerous data-bindings present in the HTML file.
+This is what is behind the navagational context: as the user click the various navagational buttons the appropriate data-bindings are updated resulting in instant change in the UI.

+## Extra technical details
 * The portal features a context sensitive display functionality that only displays objects the user is supposed to encounter.
 This allows for an extremely fast application because the entier thing is loaded from the start and all that occures throughout your sue of the software is changes in databindings.
 This results in much less server interaction, and a safer, faster application.
-* Smooth interplay between Bootstrap, KnockoutJS, and FLask.
+* Smooth interplay between Bootstrap, KnockoutJS, and Flask.
 This is noticable by the data-bindings for bootstrap objects.
-* Complete seperation of the Client from the server *See HLD*
-* SQL-Alchemy integration and the use of SQL-Alchemy specific objects to manage feature priority *The ordering list*
+* The database uses of SQL-Alchemy specific objects to manage feature priority *The ordering list*
-* Micro cloud service published to AWS Elastic beanstalk
+* Micro cloud service autonomously published and maintained using AWS Elastic beanstalk
-* Elastic beanstalk has an automated deployment feature which can grab the source directly from Github. *This is why there is a zip file in the repository.* This feature supports autonomous, continuous integration so that every time you update the master, the cloud service automatically updates as well. *This is one of those things that you don't see much code about but it is there.*
+* Elastic beanstalk has an automated deployment feature which can grab the source directly from Github. *This is why there is a .eb* file in the repository.* This feature supports autonomous, continuous integration so that every time you update the master, the cloud service automatically updates as well. *This is one of those things that you don't see much code about but it is there.*
 * Unit testing: A unittesting file exists under testing/ which runs a couple simple tests to demonstrate that I am familiar with automatic testing.